 Another common way of gathering evidence for a sale or transportation of controlled substances case is through observation or surveillance posts.
 These are places where officers “set up camp” to observe suspected drug activities—often near a suspect’s home or business, or in an area where drug sales typically take place.

 Undercover “controlled buys” are another common way to make an arrest for drug sales.
-These can occur in both the old-fashioned way (in person) AND over the Internet.
+These can occur in both:

 Selling or transporting controlled substances under Health & Safety Code 11352 HS is a felony in California law.16

 The basic potential penalties for a first offense are: